letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicians should:

-- Be able to describe the high-level steps needed to implement a ML model (collect data, preprocess data, augment data, define model, compile model, train model, evaluate model) (LL2)
-- Be able to describe important metrics for a classifier (positive/negative predictive value, sensitivity and specificity) (LL2)
-- Be able to describe the statistical tests needed to evaluate a binary classifier (F1 score, AUC and ROC curves) (LL2)
-- Be able to give a broad overview of the common metrics that are used with other types of machine learning model (softmax for multiclass classifiers, pixel accuracy and intersection over union (IoU) for segmentation) (LL2)
-- Be able to discuss the uses, advantages, and disadvantages of more modern approaches to machine learning (stable diffusion, large language models) (LL2) (LL4)

 ## Workshop

 By the end of the workshop, clinicians should be able to:

-- Calculate and understand precision, recall, and F1 scores (LL1)
-- Use pyplot and scipy to plot a formal ROC curve for a binary classifier (LL1)
-- Calculate the AUC value for this curve (LL1)
-- Understand the importance of splitting data into training, validation, and testing datasets (LL2)

 # Session 6 - Closing Session